Click a PBX question to get answers

 Call routing systems, also known as Automatic Call Distributors (ACD), allow businesses to route traffic based on a variety of different qualifiers.
 These qualifiers can include;

 - Current call volume

 - Requested department

 - Preferred language of the caller

 VoIP stands for Voice over Internet Protocol.
 It is a phone service that operates over the Internet, as opposed to traditional phone lines.
-VoIP is common today via services such as Skype or apps like FaceTime or WhatsApp calling.
+VoIP is common today via services such as Skype.
+Also apps like Face-time or Whats App calling.